Hospice Austin’s Christopher House

 All of the 15 rooms at Hospice Austin’s Christopher House are designed with the comfort of you and your loved ones in mind.
 Each has a private bathroom, microwave oven, refrigerator, wireless Internet, fold-out sofa, cable TV and DVD player.
 Many of the rooms open onto a lovely courtyard and all have private doors and windows that open to let in fresh air.

-Flowers grace each room; musicians play in the foyer or in individual rooms, if requested; and therapy dogs and volunteers visit patients and families.
+Flowers grace each room; musicians play in the courtyard outside of each individual room, if requested.

 Hospice Austin’s Christopher House is not a long-term care facility; it is an alternative to going to the hospital.
-When symptoms are brought under control, the patient is able to return home.
+When symptoms are brought under control, you are able to return home.

 “Earlier this year, my sister was diagnosed with stage 4 colon cancer.
 She was 46 years young.
 I had never had any experiences with a hospice and had no idea what to expect.
 I soon learned that Hospice Austin’s Christopher House is a place of open doors and no judgment.
 A place where friends and family can create a living funeral for their loved ones with dignity and respect.

 A place where you can redecorate the facility room with personal glitter art, disco balls, unicorn balloons, photos, feather boas, countless stuffed animals and grandma quilts.

 A place you can bring pets to comfort the dying….dogs, cats, birds…and I even heard a story about a horse coming up to say its goodbyes to its owner.